LasseRafn/php-hexer/README.md

-# Modify HEX brightness
+# HEX color modifier — brightness, conversion and more.

 Ever wanted to lighten or darken a hex in PHP?
 This package will allow you to.
 It's easy to use, fully tested and is very lightweight.

+**+ Added the ability to convert to RGB**

 <p align="center">
 <a href="https://travis-ci.org/LasseRafn/php-hexer"><img src="https://img.shields.io/travis/LasseRafn/php-hexer.svg?style=flat-square" alt="Build Status"></a>